cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/delete.md

 In some exceptional cases, you may want to delete your organizer from UiTdatabank.
 For example, if it has been entered more than once.

-However, you **should not** delete your organizer for any of the following reason:

-* It has no current events, UiTinVlaanderen and other online calendars focus on events and will not show your organizer.
+However, you **should not** delete your organizer because it has no current events.
+UiTinVlaanderen and other online calendars focus on events and will not show your organizer.

 Note that when you delete an organizer, it is not actually deleted but its `workflowStatus` property will be set to `DELETED`.
 This will hide it from the autocomplete in the [UiTdatabank web application](https://uitdatabank.be).
 You can learn more about the `workflowStatus` property in the guide [workflowStatus](../shared/workflow-status.md).